 So if you’re new to all this, how could it not be completely overwhelming at first!
 And all that is before you’ve even started to write your blog or even thought about how you’re going to promote your blog and get noticed.

-Starting a blog from scratch like this as a newbie is not something you can rush.
+…like this, as a newbie, is not something you can rush.
 It can also take a lot of trial and error before you’re happy with your new creation.
 The learning curve then continues when you start writing and promoting your blog.

-Needless to say, there have been moments when I’ve become overwhelmed by all the little individual tasks that blogging involves, such as running all the social media accounts and writing to your email list (you are collecting email addresses using an autoresponder aren’t you?) which can take up more time than the actual blogging itself.
+Needless to say, there have been moments when I’ve become an overwhelmed blogger with all the little individual tasks that blogging involves, such as running all the social media accounts and writing to your email list (you are collecting email addresses using an autoresponder aren’t you?) which can take up more time than the actual blogging itself.

 Therefore, it rapidly becomes imperative that effective time management and organisation must take priority to avoid the overwhelming chaos that such a full time endeavour as becoming a successful blogger can engender.

 An colleague of mine online, Stephen Hawkins, recently wrote an excellent short piece about how to deal with being overwhelmed when faced with a multitude of tasks which demand your attention.
 Stephen has kindly allowed me to quote the piece here for you:

 Just to note: When I’m taking a short break from my tasks I can begin to get a little overwhelmed at the size of my list and what needs to be done in order to get where I want to be.

 Some… and its mentioned a lot in the digital marketing create-a-product area, say that overwhelm is a big problem and can cause you to procrastinate and of course that’s true.
 What they don’t say (or I haven’t heard it) is what the actual cause is and the solution.
 Here it is from my own perspective: